Watch a video tutorial on the Storybook channel

 Once you start Storybook, you'll see your new viewports and devices.

 If you need, you can also add these two to another list of viewports.

-For instance, if you wanted to use these two with the minimal set of viewports, you can do it like so:
+For instance, if you want to use these two with the minimal set of viewports, you can do it like so:

 Kindle Fire 2 and

-There are cases where it's not effective for you to use a certain visual viewport on a global scale and you need it to adjust it to a individual story.
+There are cases where it's not practical for you to use a specific visual viewport on a global scale, and you need it to adjust it to an individual story.

 Update your story through parameters to include your viewports at a component level or for a specific story: